Rblp/Rblpapi/vignettes/rblpapi-intro.md

 ## Usage

-The next few section illustrate key functions within the package.
+The next few sections illustrate key functions within the package.
 All functions also have proper help pages for fuller details.

 ### Package Load